 The company’s restricted stock unit plan provides for the grant of restricted stock units, half of which normally vest on each of the third and seventh anniversary date of grant.
-Half of those granted to the chairman, president and chief executive officer vest on each of the fifth anniversary date of grant and the tenth anniversary of the date of grant or the date of retirement, whichever is later.
+Half of those granted to the chairman, president and chief executive officer vest on each of the fifth anniversary date of grant and the tenth anniversary of the date of grant.
 Grantees may take each vesting of units, except those which vest on the third anniversary date, in the form of the company’s shares.
 As a fixed number of shares are reserved for issue under the plan, the TSX requires shareholder approval only for any amendment or modification that:

 - Increases the number of common shares reserved for issuance under the plan;

 - Increases the exercise price;